Intelsat VA F-15: Satellite

 The satellite was box-shaped, measuring 1.66 by 2.1 by 1.77 metres; solar arrays spanned 15.9 metres tip to tip.
 The arrays, supplemented by nickel-hydrogen batteries during eclipse, provided 1800 watts of power at mission onset, approximately 1280 watts at the end of its seven-year design life.
 The payload housed 29 C-band and 6 Ku-band transponders.
 It could accommodate 15,000 two-way voice circuits and two TV channels simultaneously.
 It also provided maritime communications for ships at sea.

 Launch

 The satellite was successfully launched into space on 27 January 1989, at 01:21:00 UTC, by means of an Ariane 2 vehicle from the Crentre Spatial Guyanais, Kourou, French Guiana.
 It had a launch mass of 1981 kg.

 Columbia 515

-From 1 April 1998, the satellite is used by Columbia Communications Corporation and renamed Columbia 515.
-The Ku-band payload will not be used anymore.
-Columbia Communications was granted by FCC to operate a C-Band satellite as a replacement at this location, 37.8° West.
-The satellite was deactivated in November 2002.
+From 1 April 1998, the satellite was used by Columbia Communications Corporation and renamed Columbia 515.
+The Ku-band payload was not used anymore.
+Columbia Communications was granted the right to operate a C-Band satellite by the FCC as a replacement at the location, 37.8° West.
+It was deactivated in November 2002.